 There are obvious concerns about data no one else has analyzed, and major news outlets regularly report the findings of preprints without really explaining what that means.
 Sometimes the article will plainly identify the source as preprint, but also keep an eye out for language like, “preliminary results suggest.”

-There are also completely legit projects that have pre-published their data, to the benefit of other researchers.
+That said, there are completely legit projects that have pre-published their data, to the benefit of other researchers.
 The Human Genome Project is an example.

 Who was the study funded by?